Shuraken007/cave_bot/README.md

          * send messages
          * read message history
          * attach files
-2. invite bot to your server and restrict it to specific channel:
+- invite bot to your server and restrict it to specific channel:
    * right click on bot -> Apps -> Manage Integration -> Manage
    * block all channels
    * add required channel

-# add tocken
+# add token
-   you must got TOKEN on prev step add file .env near with current README.md with token content:
+   You should got TOKEN on prev step.
+   Add file .env near with current README.md :
+   .env
    ```
       # .env
       DISCORD_TOKEN=DSDlsCi...8sl8